pryv/lib-javascript/README.md

 `grunt`:

-- applies code linting (with JSHint)
+- applies code linting (using eslint)
 - builds documentation into `dist/{version}/docs`
 - browserifies the lib into `dist/{version}` as well as `dist/latest` for browser standalone distribution
 - runs the tests, outputting coverage info into `test/coverage.html`

 Also: `grunt test` & `grunt watch` (runs tests on changes)

 `./scripts/update-event-types.bash` updates the default event types and extras by fetching the latest master versions online.

 ### Publish

 After building, just commit and push changes from `dist` (working copy of `gh-pages` branch).

 ## License